CortexIntelligentAutomation/docs/content/en/docs/Reference/data-types/data/odbcconnectiondetails.md

 |-|-|-|
 | `ConnectionString`        | `Int32`   | The command that will be executed or queried against the data source. |

+### Connection Strings

+A [Connection String][] must be provided in order to connect to a data source.
+The [Connection String][] is formatted differently depending on the type of data source, please see [Working with Data Sources][] for more information.

+Please see [Working with Data Sources][] for a list of supported data sources and how to construct valid connection strings for them.

 ### Property Editor Support

 * The Expression Editor is available for [Input][] properties where the data type is `OdbcConnectionDetails`.